 "A plant's root doesn't only absorb water, but also air Without proper drainage, your root's air intake can be blocked out which not only hinders the plant's growth but also puts its life at risk.
 Using a container with excellent drainage is essential to keep your plan oxygenated.
 Ideally, you need to use an interior pol with a large drainage hole to let water pass through the plant smoothly." (pg.36)

-4. Proper lighting is key!
+4. Proper Lighting is Key!

 most houseplants need bright, indirect sunlight.
 Since these plants draw most of their nourishment and energy from the sun, it needs sufficient exposure to natural light to grow and thrive in your home.
 Here are a few signs of either too much or too little light exposure.